|

 parallel the mammalian liver in adding waste materials to the hindgut for excretion.

-conditions so many spiders live through several cold months in a torpor-like state with no food intake and no need for substantial fuel reserves.
+but those that live through several cold months in a what is effectiely the hibernated state seem to do so with no food intake and limited internal fuel reserves.

-Some species may paralyse prey and wrap them in silk until they can be eaten conveniently but long-term storage by this means does not seem
+Of course, some spiders paralyse their prey and wrap them in silk until they can be eaten conveniently but long-term food storage by this means does not